 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

-- Minimum number of page turns to get to a desired page
+- Minimum number of items to be delivered

 - Generate a string of size N whose each substring of size M has exactly K distinct characters